jab/galerts/docs/source/README.rst

 galerts is a Python client for managing `Google Alerts
 <http://www.google.com/alerts>`_.
 Currently it resorts to scraping html from
 Google's web interface since there is as of yet no public API.
-If they ever decide to publish one, galerts will promptly switch over to using it.
+If they ever decide to publish one, galerts will switch to using it.

 Please find `galerts on github <http://github.com/jab/galerts>`_ if you have any questions or would like to collaborate.